raufmirzayee/raufmirzayee.github.io/_talks/2023-08-23-influencer.md

 My content is focused on career tips for analytics and data science, my followers are students, professionals, and career changers interested in or already working as a Data Analyst or Data Scientist.

-I'm also especially interested in supported women in analytics and data science and creating visibility for women in this field.
+I'm also especially interested in supporting women in analytics and data science and creating visibility for women in this field.

 What I can offer:
 - Promote your conference or event in advance via social media